-Plan, design, and furnish interiors of residential, commercial, or industrial buildings.
-Formulate design which is practical, aesthetic, and conducive to intended purposes, such as raising productivity, selling merchandise, or improving life style.
+Plan, design, and furnish the internal space of rooms or buildings.
+Design interior environments or create physical layouts that are practical, aesthetic, and conducive to the intended purposes.
 May specialize in a particular field, style, or phase of interior design.

 Design plans to be safe and to be compliant with the American Disabilities Act (ADA).